multisynq/multisynq-client/docs/tutorials/1_6_multiblaster.md

 Now we add a persistent highscore.
 Multisynq automatically snapshots the model data and keeps that session state even when everyone leaves the session.
 When you resume it later by joining the session, everything will continue just as before.
 That means a highscore table in the model would appear to be "persistent".

-However, whenever we change the model code, a new session is created, even it has the same name (internally, Multisynq takes a hash of the registered model class source code).
+However, whenever we change the model code, a new session is created, even if it has the same name (internally, Multisynq takes a hash of the registered model class source code).
 The old session state becomes inaccessible, because for one we cannot know if the new code will work with the old state, but more importantly, every client in the session